 Your recycled plastic mats will arrive folded for ease of transport.
 When you receive your mat, it will have fold marks.
 These folds will drop out over time; normally it takes a few weeks but high temperatures may speed up the process.
 The plastic has a short 'memory' of being folded so to help it 'forget' the fold line, simply pop your mat out in the sun for a few days.
 Hang the mat over your washing line, for example.

 Keep in mind that a short time in the sun is not harmful but day in/day out sun will affect the longevity of your mat.
 Of course, if you fold your mat up at the end of each day, such as in a classroom or after a camping trip, the fold lines will remain.

-When it comes to cleaning, your plastic Polypropylene indoor/outdoor mats can be shaken off or vacuumed for dust and dirt.
+When it comes to cleaning, your plastic polypropylene indoor/outdoor mats can be shaken off or swept for dust and dirt.
 For heavier soiling, take your mat outside and rinse with a hose.
-We do not recommend abrasive or chemical cleaning products.
+We do not recommend using abrasive or chemical cleaning products.
 Check out our blog post for a little more info if needed!

-Our ethical, recycled mats are sturdy and hard-wearing but, like any floor covering, they can get damaged by rough daily use .... and over-zealous pets!
+Our ethical, recycled mats are sturdy and hard-wearing but like any floor covering, they can get damaged by rough daily use .... and over-zealous pets!
 Also beware of rodents and roos, both of which have been known to chew holes in a mat.

-We suggest that you do not keep heavy items on your play mats, especially when in storage, as this may leave permanent dents in the mats.
+We suggest that you do not keep heavy items on your mats, especially when in storage, as this may leave permanent dents.

 To store your indoor/outdoor mat when not in use, we suggest that you fold it along the same fold lines with which it was delivered to you.
 You can see our folding videos on the product page of each recycled plastic mat - please note the instructions carefully.
 Our recycled mats are easily stored in cupboards or the back of the car, preferably out of direct sunlight to avoid deterioration.